Band manipulation and spin texture in interacting moir\'e helical edges

-In the absence of the external potential (i.e., $w=0$), the Hamiltonian in Eq.~(\ref{Eq:H_theta'}) maps to the Pokrovsky-Talapov model of a commensurate-incommensurate transition \cite{PokrovskyTalapov,Giamarchi_Book}, implying that the backscattering interaction is irrelevant at generic fillings (i.e., sufficiently away from the Dirac point).
-For a nonzero $w$, we express the cosine term in Eq.~(\ref{Eq:H_theta'}) as a Fourier series \cite{FT}:
+In the absence of the external potential (i.e., $w=0$), the Hamiltonian in Eq.~(\ref{Eq:H_theta'}) maps to the Pokrovsky-Talapov model for the commensurate-incommensurate transition \cite{PokrovskyTalapov,Giamarchi_Book}.
+At the Dirac point (i.e., $k_F=0$), the model is commensurate, and the cosine term in Eq.~(\ref{Eq:H_theta'}) becomes relevant in the renormalization group sense, inducing a spectral gap for $K<1/2$ \cite{Wu2006,Xu2006,Giamarchi_Book}.
+For fillings that are sufficiently away from the Dirac point, the model is incommensurate, and the $\tilde{U}$ term is irrelevant, suggesting a Luttinger liquid behavior.